verbose/verb/README.md

 As of v0.4.0, Verb now requires [verb-cli] to run.
 See the [getting started](#getting-started) section for details.

 ## Why use Verb?
-It's magical and smells like baby powder.
+It's magical and smells like chocolate.
 If that's not enough for you, it's also the most powerful and easy-to-use documentation generator for node.js.
 And it's magical.

 **Features**